 Conduct Unbecoming.
 Members should treat people fairly, with dignity and respect and should not engage in, or condone bullying behavior, harassment, sexual harassment or discrimination on the basis of race, religion, national origin, age, disability, gender, gender identity, or sexual orientation.

 Tenet 4.
-Serve the best interests of the people.
+Serve the best interests of all community members.